-\paragraph{Timings} We report some timings for the different methods, in order to assess their computational efficiency.
+\paragraph{Timings} We report some timings for the different methods in order to assess their computational efficiency.
 We consider the same settings as the first scenario of the previous section (two Gaussians as a source and target distribution).
 For the Sliced Wasserstein flow, we perform 10 steps, with an extra complexity linear with the number of steps.
 We vary the number of samples from $n = 10$ to $n = 10^7$, and present the results in \cref{fig:timings}.
-One can notice that sliced-based method are significantly faster to compute when $n$ grows.
-Note that Wasserstein fails to be computed for $n\geq 10^5$ due to memory issues, as it requires to store the full cost matrix $C\in \mathbb{R}^{n \times n}$ of size $n^2$; there is no need to store $C$ for sliced-based methods, that require a memory of $2n$ for $\minS$ and at most of $2Ln$ for $\ES$.
+One can notice that sliced-based methods are significantly faster to compute when $n$ grows.
+Note that Wasserstein cannot be computed for $n\geq 10^5$ due to memory issues, as it requires storing the full cost matrix $C\in \mathbb{R}^{n \times n}$ of size $n^2$; there is no need to store $C$ for sliced-based methods, which require a memory of $2n$ for $\minS$ and at most $2Ln$ for $\ES$.
 The time complexities of all flow variants are proportional to the number of flow steps, and we notice that all sliced methods have comparable complexities in $\O(Lnd + Ln\log(n))$, which is substantially advantageous compared to the $\O(n^3 \log n)$ complexity of standard OT.